 Size: 18-23 inches long; 1.5-2.5 pounds; wingspan 40-45 inches

 Wild Diet: Rabbits, rodents, lizards, snakes, squirrels, gophers, quail and other small birds; occasionally carrion

 Lifespan: 11-14 years

-Reproduction: Harris hawks breed year-round.
+Reproduction: Harris' hawks breed year-round.
 Their nests, built of twigs and weeds and lined with soft mosses and grass, are constructed in saguaros, palo verdes and mesquite trees.
 Females often have two male mates that share her nest cooperatively and assist in incubating eggs and feeding hatchlings.
-Chicks take flight about 40 days after hatching and leave the nest after 5-6 weeks.Behavior: Harris hawks are diurnal and non-migratory.
+Chicks take flight about 40 days after hatching and leave the nest after 5-6 weeks.Behavior: Harris' hawks are diurnal and non-migratory.
 They are highly social, often hunting cooperatively in groups of 2-5 and sharing food with family members.
 Each hunting group is led by a female.
-Groups may hunt by converging and pouncing on unsuspecting prey, flushing prey out of its burrow while other hawks wait nearby for the ambush, or herding prey toward each other until one hawk eventually catches it.
+Groups may hunt by converging and pouncing on unsuspecting prey, flushing prey out of a hiding spot while other hawks wait nearby for the ambush, or herding prey toward each other until one hawk eventually catches it.

 IUCN Status: Least Concern

 Harris hawks are protected from harassment and shooting by the Migratory Bird Treaty Act.
 Many farmers respect these hawks for their role in controlling rodent populations.
 Unfortunately, Harris hawks often converge on electrical transformers, which is costly to electrical companies and fatal to the hawks.
 In Arizona, they are also threatened by agricultural development.
 However, the species has a large range and its populations are large enough that it is not considered threatened.